 7.4.10 Member with suitable accommodation who chooses to live in

-Example: A member whose marriage breaks down may choose to live in while they work out arrangements for reconciliation or final separation.
+Example: A member whose relationship breaks down may choose to live in while they work out arrangements for reconciliation or final separation.

-Non-example: A member cannot choose to occupy living-in accommodation if they have a suitable own home in the posting location and decide to rent it out.
+Non-example: A member cannot choose to occupy living-in accommodation if they have a suitable own home in the housing benefit location and decide to rent it out.